cognusion/wgetpipe/README.md

     	Disable DNS caching
   -responsedebug
-    	Enable full response output if debugging is on -sleep duration
+    	Enable full response output if debugging is on -save
+    	Save the content of the files.
+Into hostname/folders/file.ext files -sleep duration
     	Amount of time to sleep between spawning a GETter (e.g. 1ms, 10s) -stats